 If you don’t have any hot water at all and no one has bumped the temp gauge, there are a number of problems you could be experiencing.
 Nearly all of them require the services of a professional, so give us a call ASAP.

 If you know that your water heater is big enough for your home and you can see that the water temp is set properly, go ahead and bring in a professional.
-Your water heater tank capacity may be compromised by mineral deposits, you might need to replace your water heater with a bigger one, or there may be other problems we can solve.
+Your water heater tank capacity may be compromised by mineral deposits, you might need a Tempe water heater replacement with a bigger one, or there may be other problems we can solve.

 Drain your water heater and descale it.
 If you’re not sure how to do this piece of water heater maintenance, one of our pros can show you how it’s done so you can do it next time.
 If that doesn’t help, we can also diagnose the reason behind the odd sounds and fix your water heater fast